 The MLOps discord

 The ML ecosystem is flourishing, expanding, and changing all at the same time.
 Relatively speaking, the ecosystem is still young, and it gets younger the further right you shift on the MLOps lifecycle.
 There’s a good reason for this.
 It is only in the past few years that we’ve begun to see mainstream adoption and scaling of ML beyond enterprises.
 As the ecosystem tackles more and more operational and production challenges, new categories like feature stores and model observability are being built from the ground up.
-This constant moving ‘goal’ is why there is still so much confusion when it comes to MLOps roadmaps, what to cover in your implementation plan, the stakeholders you need to serve, the tools that belong to each part of the lifecycle, and the decisions to be made.
+This constantly moving ‘goal’ is why there is still so much confusion when it comes to MLOps roadmaps, what to cover in your implementation plan, the stakeholders you need to serve, the tools that belong to each part of the lifecycle, and the decisions to be made.

 Stack of stakeholders

-Powering real-world operations with ML will impact different people in your organization: from the tech team responsible for building operationalized ML, to the business team monitoring the company’s health, all the way down to the security team that cares about everything concerning the company’s assets – especially data and IP.
+Powering real-world operations with ML will impact different people in your organization: from the tech team responsible for building operationalized ML to the business team monitoring the company’s health, all the way down to the security team that cares about everything concerning the company’s assets – especially data and IP.
 These stakeholders will have different interaction points with your MLOps software.
 Your users, machine learning engineers, and data scientists will be the most apparent stakeholders.
 But depending on your organizational makeup and the centrality of your ML use case, there are many parties of interest, such as business operations, CISO and DevSec, risk and compliance, and finance.
 The decisions made regarding your MLOps roadmap must be balanced to incorporate these stakeholder requirements and needs.
 For example, specific tools or strategies will not be an option if new security policies don’t allow you to move the data outside the premises.
 Suppose you’ve already committed to such a service.
 In that case, you’ll need to continue maintaining the tool in-house, possibly using man-hours that would be better devoted to other tasks–racking up that technical debt.

 Lack of communication

 ML generally starts with business requirements translated into a data science problem.
 The actualization of a successful ML model involves different areas of expertise, including data analysts, data scientists, researchers, data engineers, backend developers, and more.
 It is the business and business domain experts that rely on ML to predict behavior accurately.
 These different experts speak different languages.
-For a data scientist, success will be measured in F1 accuracy, a risk officer will go for bias rate, and business users measure conversion rates and business KPIs.
+For a data scientist, success will be measured in F1 accuracy, a risk officer will go for bias rate, and business users will measure conversion rates and business KPIs.
 These different measures of success not only create confusion in success alignment but may also lead to blurred ownership of ML.
 Who calls the shots, and how will all this work be coordinated?
 Once a model is in production, who is responsible for the health of the business process?

 To scale up, you need tools that automate tasks, from automating your ability to track and compare experiments during the research phase to monitoring your model in production.
 But as we mentioned earlier, the field of ML tools is still relatively new.
 ML software has a vast range of potential applications, which makes it understandable that so does the supporting MLOps tools ecosystem.
 These are early days, many of the tools overlap, and some have specific feature sets that are hard to find in others.
 What’s more, there are no standards yet.